 Shopping for a used car?
 Great!
 There are plenty of good deals out there.
 If you're not careful, though, you can wind up with a car that'll pay for your mechanic's new in-ground Olympic-size pool.
 A thorough review by you, followed by a more in-depth inspection by a reputable mechanic, is an important part of the process.
 Your mechanic's evaluation will be most important, but there are some hints and clues that even the average Joe or Joanne can pick up on.

 What are some telltale signs that you should "lace 'em up and run?"
-Here's our list.
+Here's our current list.
 You might notice that this is actually a Top 11 list.
 Math was never our strong suit.

 If the seller can't show you accurate repair records, you should assume the car hasn't been reliably serviced.
 Approach the condition of the car with plenty of skepticism, and have it thoroughly checked out by a reliable mechanic.
 On the flip side, a detailed set of records is a great indication that the owner has taken maintenance and repair seriously and that car may have been well cared for.